-To equip students with knowledge and skills to discern and facilitate contextual faith formation processes in missional ecclesiastical and community contexts.

-This module teaches students to define and understand the shifts to missional ecclesiology and the processes of faith formation in relation to the missional church.
-It looks at agents of faith formation in the African context and theories of faith development in African and international contexts.
-Various faith formation practices are dealt with, including catechism and confirmation practices and mentoring, as well as the family as agent for faith formation.
+This module equips students with knowledge and skills to discern and facilitate contextual faith formation processes in missional ecclesiastical and community contexts.
+It teaches them to define and understand the shifts to missional ecclesiology and the processes of faith formation in relation to the missional church.
+The module looks at agents of faith formation in the African context and theories of faith development in African and international contexts.
+It also deals with various faith formation practices, including catechism and confirmation, mentoring, and the family as agent for faith formation.